This Easter, we were invited to review the Jumeirah Beach Hotel, a family-friendly 5 star hotel, as part of a collaboration with Visit Dubai.

 I also appreciated that there is a really nice, complimentary beach bag in the wardrobe, and after our first breakfast, we found hats had been left in our room – thoughtful little touches that do make you feel exceedingly well looked after.

-Our very favourite thing about the Jumeirah Beach though, was seeing the ocean view as we opened the curtains in the morning and looked through the floor to ceiling windows – our room had a view across the private beach below, the Burj al Arab, and the ocean beyond.
+Our very favourite thing about the Jumeirah Beach hotel though, was seeing the ocean view as we (electronically) opened the curtains in the morning and looked through the floor to ceiling windows – our room had a view across the private beach below, the Burj al Arab, and the ocean beyond.
 It was ridiculously beautiful.